TommiCodes/realtime-todo-task-management-app-nestjs-and-angular/README.md

 12. Create the dtos for login and register
 13. Create the login and register Endpoints and Service Functions
 14. Run the Api with docker and test it with Postman

+### [Video 4] Angular Login & Register Component & Connect with Api

+1. Install Angular Material: `ng add @angular/material`
+2. Remove old TestService
+3. Create Diretories in `angular-frontend/src/app/public`: `/validators`, `/components`, `/services`
+4. Create a `public-routing.module.ts` for all routes in our public module
+5. Create a `public.interfaces.ts` for our interfaces
+5. Create the components `LoginComponent` and `RegisterComponent` via the cli with the command `ng generate component login` and `ng generate component register`
+6. Update the "public-routing.module.ts" and the "app-routing.module.ts"
+7. Create the Service `UserService` to make the login and register requests against the api `ng generate service user`
+8. Add the login and register functions to the UserService
+9. Import the `MatCardModule, MatFormFieldModule, ReactiveFormsModule, MatInputModule, MatButtonModule` in the PublicModule
+10. Import the `MatSnackbarModule` in the AppModule
+11. Create the html, scss and logic for the LoginComponent
+12. Cretate the html, scss and logic for the RegisterComponent